 His thoughts turned to those who had stolen his things and cheated him.
 He remembered his family that had passed on.
 His mind turned to the illness he had that no one could cure.
 His very soul was filled with anger, resentment and frustration.

-Standing there this day, searching for answers he could not find, knowing all else had failed him, he knelt at the base of an old oak tree to seek the one he knew would always be there, and with tears in his eyes, he prayed:
+Standing there that day, searching for answers he could not find, knowing all else had failed him, he knelt at the base of an old oak tree to seek the one he knew would always be there, and with tears in his eyes, he prayed:

 “Lord – You have done wonderful things for me in this life.
 You have told me to do many things for you, and I happily obeyed.
 Today, you have told me to forgive.
 I am sad, Lord because I cannot.
 I don’t know how.
 It is not fair Lord.
 I didn’t deserve these wrongs that were done against me and I shouldn’t have to forgive.
 As perfect as your way is Lord, this one thing I cannot do, for I don’t know how to forgive.
 My anger is so deep Lord, I fear I may not hear you, but I pray that you teach me to do this one thing I cannot do – Teach me To Forgive.”

-As he knelt there in the quiet shade of that old oak tree, he felt something fall onto his shoulder.
+As he knelt there in the quiet shade of the old oak tree, he felt something fall on his shoulder.
 He opened his eyes.
 Out of the corner of one eye, he saw something red on his shirt.
 He could not turn to see what it was because where the oak tree had been, was a large square piece of wood on the ground.
 He raised his head and saw two feet held to the wood with a large spike through them.
 He raised his head more, and tears came to his eyes as he saw, Jesus hanging on a cross.
 He saw spikes in His hands, a gash in His side, a torn and battered body, deep thorns sunk into His head.

 “Have you ever told a lie,” He asked?
 The man answered, “Yes, Lord.”